CSCB07Project/FreshCart/README.md

 # CSCB07 Project/

-Android App DevelopmentProject for Team FreshCart CSCB07 Fall 2021
+Android App Development Project for Team FreshCart CSCB07 Fall 2021

 # Installation
 Clone the repository and run it in Android Studio